Baltimore Orioles minor league players: Micah Ashman

+Enddy Azócar

+Enddy Alexander Azócar (born February 24, 2007) is a Venezuelan professional baseball outfielder in the Baltimore Orioles organization.

+Azócar signed with the Boston Red Sox as an international free agent in January 2024.
+He made his professional debut that year with the Dominican Summer League Red Sox.

+Azócar played 2025 with the Florida Complex League Red Sox and Salem Red Sox and started 2026 with Salem before being promoted to the Greenville Drive.

+On August 3, 2026, the Red Sox traded Azócar, Carlos Narváez, Anthony Eyanson, Kyson Witherspoon, and Harold Rivas to the Baltimore Orioles in exchange for Adley Rutschman, Jake Rogers, and cash considerations.

 Boston Bateman

 Boston Johansen Bateman (born September 20, 2005) is an American professional baseball pitcher in the Baltimore Orioles organization.

 Bateman attended Adolfo Camarillo High School in Camarillo, California, where he played baseball.
-As a senior in 2024, he went 11-1 with a 0.54 ERA and 130 strikeouts alongside batting .341 with seven home runs.
+As a senior in 2024, he went 11–1 with a 0.54 ERA and 130 strikeouts alongside batting .341 with seven home runs.
 After the season, Bateman was selected by the San Diego Padres in the second round with the 52nd overall pick in the 2024 Major League Baseball draft.
 He signed with the team for $2.5 million, forgoing his commitment to play college baseball at LSU.

 Bateman made his professional debut in 2025 with the Single-A Lake Elsinore Storm.
-In 15 starts for Lake Elsinore, he compiled a 5-5 record and 4.08 ERA with 75 strikeouts across 68 1/3 innings pitched.

 On July 31, 2025, Bateman (alongside Tyson Neighbors, Tanner Smith, Brandon Butterworth, Victor Figueroa and Cobb Hightower) was traded to the Baltimore Orioles in exchange for Ramón Laureano and Ryan O'Hearn.
 He was assigned to the Single-A Delmarva Shorebirds and was promoted to the High-A Aberdeen IronBirds after two starts.

-Carter Baumler

-Carter Cornelius Baumler (born January 31, 2002) is an American professional baseball pitcher in the Baltimore Orioles organization.

-Baumler grew up in Grimes, Iowa, and attended Dowling Catholic High School.
-He had committed to play college baseball at TCU.

-Baumler was selected in the 5th round of the 2020 MLB draft by the Baltimore Orioles.
-He signed with the team and received a $1.5 million signing bonus.
-Baumler did not play minor league baseball as the minor league season was canceled due to the COVID-19 pandemic.
-He took part in the Orioles' fall instructional league, but tore the ulnar collateral ligament in his pitching elbow, requiring him to undergo Tommy John surgery and miss the entire 2021 season.
-Baumler was assigned to the Single-A Delmarva Shorebirds in May 2022 to begin his professional career.

-On August 16, 2025, while playing for the High-A Aberdeen IronBirds, Baumler combined with Luis De León, Jacob Cravey, and Zane Barnhart to no-hit the Hudson Valley Renegades.
+Bateman started a total of 20 games for the 2025 season and went 5–5 with a 4.14 ERA and 94 strikeouts over 87 innings.
+He was assigned to the High-A Frederick Keys for the 2026 season.
+Bateman was named the Orioles Minor League Pitcher of the Month for May after he pitched to a 0.89 ERA across 20 1/3 innings during the month.
+For the season, he pitched in 24 games (making 21 starts) with Frederick and had a 4–3 record, a 3.65 ERA, and 117 strikeouts over 86 1/3 innings.